--Add white wine and about half of the veggie stock, cover and cook for about 15 minutes, stir occasionally
+-Add white wine and about half of the veggie stock, cover and cook for about 15 minutes, stirring occasionally

 -The stock will get absorbed by the rice, do not let in run dry or it will stick to the bottom of the pan and burn

--Continue to add hot stock, 1 cup at a time, stir occasionally
+-Continue to add hot stock, 1 cup at a time, stirring occasionally

 -When you add the last cup of stock, add the chopped spinach and turn off the heat